Bells of the Lakes Members

 Jennifer Cadwell began her ringing career in 1987 at Christ United Methodist Church in Rochester, Minnesota, under the direction of her mom.
 Since then, she has rung in ensembles in Des Moines, Iowa, St. Louis, Missouri, and northern California.
 She attended Drake University and received her master of music degree in piccolo performance at Webster University.
 Jennifer is also a vocalist, performing as a soloist and in ensembles.
 She directs the bell program and children’s choirs at Centennial United Methodist Church in Roseville, Minnesota, and serves as chair for Area 7 of Handbell Musicians of America.
 Jennifer and her husband, Jeff, have two daughters.

-Laura Goulding is thrilled to be ringing for a second year with Bells of the Lakes, which she’s wanted to do since first ringing in the Hennepin Avenue United Methodist Church youth bell choir as a teenager.
+Laura Goulding is thrilled to be ringing with Bells of the Lakes, which she’s wanted to do since first ringing in the Hennepin Avenue United Methodist Church youth bell choir as a teenager.
 Before joining Bells of the Lakes, she was a longtime member of the Hennepin Chime handbell choir.
 She is excited to be part of such a skilled and dedicated group of ringers.

 Kristin (KJ) Johnson joined Bells of the Lakes in 2019.
 She picked up bell ringing as a way to continue making music after her drum corps days were over and has been part of Hennepin Chime at Hennepin Avenue United Methodist Church for nearly two decades.
 Kristin is a mathematics teacher at St. Louis Park High School and spends her evenings chauffeuring her three daughters to their many activities.